dome9/cloud-supervisor/README.md

 * Role: create a new role for the `cloud-supervisor`.
 Provide the role with enough permission do perform your actions.
 * Timeout: Depending on your environemnt size, the bundle size (# of rules) and configured actions.
 The Dome9 system will take a few seconds to perfrom an assessment, and then the script will take additional time to automatically remediate.
 Set to at least 30 seconds, and monitor the execution time.
 * VPC : no need to be run inside VPC unless your custom actions needs to have network connections to your VPC instances/data.
-* Environment Variables: *Make sure* to include the requested environment variables:
+* Environment Variables: *Make sure* to include the required environment variables:
     * keyId
     * keySecret
     * awsAccId